sunnybinb/helloworld_modified/README.md

 # helloworld_modified
 Add two instruction for offical helloworld example

 you need to change the data field in client code to send different instructions.

+## client
+npm run start